Tebesi/Node-Internals---Team-2/README.md

 Hi Team,

 I created repository.
-However, I am learning how to create repository, please give me advice if I have done something wrong.
+However, I am learning how to create repository, please feel free to give me advice if I have done something wrong.

 As you all aware of the task we have been given for research: "Node internals: Node event loop, Node Core modules, async/sync (non-blocking operation).